NunuMarie3000/Can-of-Books-Frontend/README.md

 Actual time needed to complete: approx. 1 hour

-Name of feature: Create: As a user, I'd like to add a new book to the shelf, so that I can update the list with my own recommendations.
+2.Name of feature: Create: As a user, I'd like to add a new book to the shelf, so that I can update the list with my own recommendations.

 Estimate of time needed to complete: 5 hours